trlda/Book-store-site/README.md

 ```bash
 python manage.py runserver
 ```
 5. Run live server for frontend
+> For Vscode u need to install extension "Live Server by Ritwick Dey"
+> PyCharm has his own built-in live server

 Will change as the project progresses